-Typography Anatomy is a special vocabulary that helps to describe parts of the individual letters in a typeface.
+The anatomy is a unique vocabulary that helps to describe certain parts of the individual letters in a specific typeface.

-For more detailed information on specific parts visit A Visual Guide to the Anatomy of Typography.
-This is an amazing infographic guide that breaks down typography anatomy in detail.
+For more detailed information on specific parts, visit A Visual Guide to the Anatomy of Typography.
+This is a fantastic guide that breaks down typography anatomy in greater detail.

-There are four key alignment options: Left, Center, Right and Justified.
-In t-shirt design alignment is used interchangeably, however, the common alignments include center & left.
+Typography offers four alignment options: Left, Center, Right, and Justified.
+With t-shirts, alignment is used interchangeably.
+The common alignments that sellers use are center and left.

 There are a few easy ways to make your content stand out.
 Contrast can be created by scaling, adding weight, using a different form, adjusting the structure, or switching up the colors.

 Use Different Form